hashicorp/terraform-provider-google/website/docs/r/container_aws_cluster.html.markdown

 * `throughput` -
   (Optional)
   Optional.
 The throughput to provision for the volume, in MiB/s.
 Only valid if the volume type is GP3.
+If volume type is gp3 and throughput is not specified, the throughput will defaults to 125.

 * `volume_type` -
   (Optional)